privacore/helppages-findx/en/browserplugin.md

   3. Click **Approve** to start the installation.
   4. Now you have changed to Findx private search as default (The app is not officially approved by Apple, so you might see a warning)

+## Use the native Findx mobile app to search and browse in private

+The [Findx app for smartphones and tablets](/en/gettingstarted/findxmobile) is complete with private search and tracking blocking, and available for both Apple and Android devices.